unmono/pdf-stickers/README.md

     `-s [PAGE SIZE] - specify the page size.
 Like A4, A3 etc. Default is A4.`

-    `-g [INTEGER] - specify the gap between stickers in mm.
-Default is 0.`
+    `-m [INTEGER] - specify the margins around each sticker in mm.
+Default is 0.
+Can be negative.`

     `-r [BOOLEAN] - type 'false' if you don't want program to rotate the page if its ratio is violated.
 Default is 'true'.`

-- Import function `compose_stickers`, read its doc and give it what it wants.
+- Import function `compose_stickers`, and give it what it wants.

 - Use beautiful UI: